 - Possible pay raise contingent on contribution, participation, and skills

-- Help Lab users solve computer and software problems.
+- Help lab patrons solve computer and software problems.
 Exhibit positive attitude, enthusiasm, and desire for helping people (coworkers, lab users, supervisor, etc.).
 Show positive attitude toward all users, including individuals one might consider difficult.

-- Set a good example and do not have food and drinks at the attendant station!
-Ask users to place food or non-approved drinks on designated table in each lab, reminding them of food and drink restrictions at the computers.
+- Set a good example and only have food or drinks in the appropriate containers.
+Ask patrons to place messy food or non-approved drinks on designated table in each lab.

-- Check condition of computers.
-All staff checks status of computers/printers/paper tray/supplies in Labs & Classrooms at least once every hour and when classes are dismiss.
-Check the classroom schedule(s).
-Check all monitors for login screen.
-Straighten chairs and equipment.
-Look for lost personal items left behind.
-Pickup extraneous papers.
-In other words, make classrooms and labs look presentable and usable for the next group of users.
+- Check the condition of computers.
+All staff check the status of computers/printers/paper tray/supplies in labs & computer classrooms daily and in-between classes when possible.
+Check all monitors for login screen when patrons leave ensuring they logged out after their session.
+Be sure to straighten chairs and equipment, scan for lost personal items left behind, and pickup extraneous papers.
+In other words, make classrooms and labs look presentable and usable for the next group of patrons or students.

 - Pay to Print system